ywandy/ClickHouse/docs/en/sql-reference/statements/alter.md

 All changes on replicated tables are broadcasting to ZooKeeper so will be applied on other replicas.

 ### Manipulations with Replicas {#manipulations-with-replicas}

 Replicas can be dropped using following syntax:

 ```sql
 ALTER TABLE [db].name DROP REPLICA replica_name;
 ```

 Queries will remove the replica path in zookeeper, it's useful when you want to decrease your replica factor.
-If will only drop the inactive replica, and we can't drop local replica, please use `DROP TABLE`.
+It will only drop the inactive replica, and it can't drop local replica, please use `DROP TABLE`.

 ### Manipulations with Partitions and Parts {#alter_manipulations-with-partitions}